 - check the report for errors

-- see the result - if there are formatting errors you’ll be told where and what they are
+- see the result - where and what any formatting errors are

-As long as you don’t click or select any buttons that say ‘Accept and send’, your reports will not be sent to HMRC.
+As long as you do not click or select any buttons that say ‘accept and send’, your reports will not be sent to HMRC.

 4. Deadlines and penalties

-You must send HMRC your report, or reports, by each reporting period’s deadline or you may receive a penalty.
+You must send HMRC your reports, by each reporting period’s deadline or you may receive a penalty.
 The deadline is one calendar month from the end of the reporting period.

 You can select and remove a report after you have sent it.
 You can also upload and send more reports if you need to.
 You must do this before the next reporting period’s deadline.

-If you remove all reports after a period’s deadline when the original deadline has passed and the period doesn’t have a report, you may receive a penalty for a late report, unless you:
+If you remove all reports after a period’s deadline when the original deadline has passed and the period does not have a report, you may receive a penalty for a late report, unless you: